AI-Assisted Student Support and Progress Summaries

 Potential Results & Impact

 Teams can improve consistency and reduce documentation overhead.
 Families receive clearer, more actionable communication.
-Internal meetings become more focused because summaries follow one structure with explicit next steps.
+Internal meetings become more focused because summaries follow one structure with explicit next steps and known evidence sources.

 Risks & Guardrails

-Risks include overstating confidence from sparse data, flattening individual context, and inadvertently sharing sensitive details in inappropriate versions.
+Risks include overstating confidence from sparse data, flattening individual context, and sharing sensitive details in the wrong version.

 Guardrails: